The other day I re-heard an oldie but a goodie.

 As for me, the Lord found someone else to go, and I missed out.
 Sometimes it’s not too late to change our decisions— in my case, the opportunity expired long ago.

 If we’re wise, we can learn from our pasts— both the mistakes and the victories.

 One discipline I practice is to regularly find a quiet place and invite God to examine my life using the words of Psalm 139:23-24 (NLT).

 Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you, and lead me along the path of everlasting life.

-In the quietness, listen carefully for what God brings to your attention.
+In quietness, wait.
+Do not rush this process.
+Listen carefully for what God brings to your attention.
 Are there points in your past at which you have not been responding to God in some way?
 Have you been avoiding, ignoring, or rejecting his gracious initiative in your life?